Leonard Nimoy: Writing

 Nimoy authored two volumes of autobiography.
-The first is I Am Not Spock (1975) and was controversial, as many fans incorrectly assumed Nimoy was distancing himself from the Spock character.
-In the book, Nimoy conducts dialogues between himself and Spock.
-The contents of this first autobiography also touched on a self-proclaimed "identity crisis" that seemed to haunt Nimoy throughout his career.
-It also related to an apparent love and hate relationship with the character of Spock and the Star Trek franchise.
+The first, I Am Not Spock (1975), caused some fans to assume that he was distancing himself from the Spock character.
+In the book, Nimoy conducts dialogues between himself and Spock and describes the identity crisis that he felt throughout his career.

 I went through a definite identity crisis.
 The question was whether to embrace Mr. Spock or to fight the onslaught of public interest.
 I realize now that I really had no choice in the matter.
 Spock and Star Trek were very much alive and there wasn't anything that I could do to change that.

-In the second volume, I Am Spock (1995), Nimoy communicates that he finally realized his years of portraying the Spock character had led to a much greater identification between the fictional character and himself.
+In the second volume, I Am Spock (1995), Nimoy wrote that he finally realized his years of portraying the Spock character had led to a much greater identification between the fictional character and himself.
 Nimoy had much input into how Spock would act in certain situations, and conversely Nimoy's contemplation of how Spock acted gave him cause to think about things in a way he never would have, had he not portrayed the character.
 Nimoy maintained that in some meaningful sense he had merged with Spock while distancing between fact and fiction.
 In 2014, the audiobook version of I Am Spock, read by Nimoy, was published.

 He composed several volumes of poetry, some published along with a number of his photographs.
 A later poetic volume titled A Lifetime of Love: Poems on the Passages of Life was published in 2002.
 His poetry can be found in the Contemporary Poets index of The HyperTexts.
 Nimoy adapted and starred in the one-man play Vincent (1981), based on the play Van Gogh (1979) by Phillip Stephens.

 In 1995, Nimoy was involved in the production of Primortals, a comic book series published by Tekno Comix about first contact with aliens, which had arisen from a discussion he had with Isaac Asimov.
 There was a novelization by Steve Perry.